The Benefits of Skin-To-Skin Contact

 Good for babies and moms

-Skin-to-skin contact is good for moms, too.
+The benefits of skin-to-skin contact includes moms, too.
 This kind of bonding helps your brain release oxytocin, which is sometimes called the “love hormone.”
 Oxytocin reduces your stress levels, induces a feeling of calmness, and may make you feel more affectionate toward your baby.

 Helps to make breastfeeding easier